neptulon/neptulon/README.md

 [![Build Status](https://travis-ci.org/neptulon/neptulon.svg?branch=master)](https://travis-ci.org/neptulon/neptulon)
 [![GoDoc](https://godoc.org/github.com/neptulon/neptulon?status.svg)](https://godoc.org/github.com/neptulon/neptulon)

-Neptulon is a RPC framework with middleware support.
+Neptulon is a bidirectional RPC framework with middleware support.
 Framework core is built on listener and context objects.
 Each message on each connection creates a context which is then passed on to the registered middleware for handling.
 Client server communication is full-duplex bidirectional.

 Neptulon framework is only ~400 lines of code, which makes it easy to fork, specialize, and maintain for specific purposes, if you need to.